Identification

 Occupational exposure limits, engineering controls, and protective equipment

-Provide sufficient air exchange and/or exhaust in work rooms.
 General and local exhaust ventilation is recommended to maintain vapor exposures below recommended limits.

 The suitability for a specific workplace should be discussed with the producers of the protective gloves.

-Eye wash bottle with pure water.
-Tightly fitting safety goggles.
-Wear face-shield and protective suit for abnormal processing problems.
+Eye wash bottle with pure water, Tightly fitting safety goggles, Wear face-shield and protective suit for abnormal processing problems.

 General and local exhaust ventilation is recommended to maintain vapor exposures below recommended limits.
 Where concentrations are above recommended limits or are unknown, appropriate respiratory protection should be worn.
 Follow OSHA respirator regulations (29 CFR 1910.134) and use NIOSH/MSHA approved respirators.
 Protection provided by air purifying respirators against exposure to any hazardous chemical is limited.
 Use a positive pressure air supplied respirator if there is any potential for uncontrolled release, exposure levels are unknown, or any other circumstance where air purifying respirators may not provide adequate protection.

-Impervious clothing.
-Choose body protection according to the amount and concentration of the dangerous substance at the work place.
+Impervious clothing, Choose body protection according to the amount and concentration of the dangerous substance at the work place.

 Physical and Chemical Properties